Hammer1279/node-proxy-manager/README.md

 ## Can I rely on this project to not shut down and get abandoned soon?
 Despite my repositories mostly beeing archived, I plan on keeping this updated as long as I can.
 My own Websites all depend on this software, so I always have a incentive to develop this further and keep it maintained to the best of my abilities.

-Regarding the high archival rate on my profile, most of those were at one point closed-source projects that were shut down, usually after shutdown, I release full or part of the source code to help future developers figure things out just like others have helped me with open-sourcing their applications.
+Regarding the high archival rate on my profile, most of those were at one point closed-source projects that were shut down.
+Usually after shutdown, I release full or part of the source code to help future developers figure things out just like others have helped me with open-sourcing their applications.

 ## Origins
 As a previous user of Nginx Proxy Manager, I was actually quite happy with it.